azachar/wiredep-away/readme.md

 This package was created to help developers move away from bower :)

+## Recomendations

+You should use this package to help you with the migration to [Yarn][yarn], then you'll need to start using a advanced build like (Webpack, Rollup, Browserify, etc...), to to import your dependencies directly from `node_modules`.

 ## Configuration
 To see functionallity check this fork base.